0 schools selected

 Unified Improvement Planning was introduced in 2009 to streamline improvement planning components of state and federal accountability requirements.
 Based on the Colorado Achievement Plan for Kids (SB212-08), the primary purpose of improvement planning is to align efforts to: Ensure all students exit the K-12 education system ready for post-secondary education,...

-Low Achievement in Early Literacy, ELA and Math
+Low Achievement & Growth in K-5th Literacy and Math